 - Tarra and Bella won first place in the Oregon Reading Association Patricia Gallagher Children’s Choice Picture Book Award competition (2015).

 - The government of Nepal presented Carol an Award of Recognition for helping the country become the first in Asia to release its elephants from chains.
-Elephant Aid International installed 54 solar powered chain-free corrals at the government’s elephant facilities, making the use of chains obsolete.
 (2014)

 - Tennessee chose Tarra and Bella to represent the state at the Library of Congress National Book Festival in Washington, DC.
 (2012)

-- Carol received a Genesis Award in recognition of her innovative work (2001) and has been named a Hero for The Planet by Time magazine and an Ambassador for Elephants by Asian Elephants Today.
+- Received a Genesis Award in recognition of her innovative work (2001) and was named a Hero for The Planet by Time magazine and an Ambassador for Elephants by Asian Elephants Today.